KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 ---

 Shawn got lost in the wood.
-He was visiting a friend – who is living like a hermit – and went off-track.
+He was visiting a friend – who is living like a hermit – and went off track.
 Now he doesn’t know where he is.
 GPS shows that he’s in the middle of nowhere, and the cellular service only has one bar so he can’t make a call.
 The best Shawn could do right now is tell his friend where he is by sending a text message.